Theodor Seuss Geisel created many zoological oddities for Esso products of Standard Oil Company of New Jersey.

 In Texas, the Corsicana Oil Citys made baseball history in 1902 with a 51 to 3 drubbing of the Texarkana Casketmakers.
 Oil Citys catcher Jay Justin Clarke hit eight home runs in eight at bats during the game – still an unbroken baseball record.

-In 1922, the Wichita Falls minor league lost its opportunity for a 25th consecutive victory when the league determined the team had “doctored the baseball.”
+In 1922, the Wichita Falls minor league team lost its opportunity for a 25th consecutive victory when the league determined the team had “doctored the baseball.”
 The Wichita Falls ballpark caught fire in June – during a game – and burned to the ground.
 It was a memorable season.

 In Oklahoma oilfields, the Okmulgee Drillers for the first time in baseball history had two players who combined to hit 100 home runs in a single season of 160 games.
 First baseman Wilbur “Country” Davis and center fielder Cecil “Stormy” Davis accomplished their home run record in 1924, although their team faded away by 1927.